This post may contain affiliate links. Please read our disclosure policy.

 If you made this lemon salmon pasta with a creamy garlic sauce, leave a star rating and review.
 Let me know if you have any questions in the comments below!

 Salmon Pasta with a Creamy Garlic Sauce

-- 4 ounces fettuccine or other pasta, uncooked
+- 8 ounces uncooked spaghetti or other pasta

 - 1 tablespoon olive oil